iSPIRT/depa-training/scenarios/brats/README.md

 ```

+This script will deploy the container images from your container registry, including the encrypted filesystem sidecar.
+The sidecar will generate an SEV-SNP attestation report, generate an attestation token using the Microsoft Azure Attestation (MAA) service, retrieve dataset, model and output encryption keys from the TDP and TDC's Azure Key Vault, train the model, and save the resulting model into TDC's output filesystem image, which the TDC can later decrypt.

 **Note:** if the contract-ledger repository is also located at the root of the same environment where this depa-training repo is, the `$CONTRACT_SEQ_NO` variable automatically picks up the sequence number of the latest contract that was signed between the TDPs and TDC.

 If not, manually set the `$CONTRACT_SEQ_NO` variable to the exact value of the contract sequence number (of format 2.XX).
 For example, if the number was 2.15, export as: